dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * RX 6900 XT
   * The XTXH variant (Device ID: `0x73AF`) is supported with WhateverGreen 1.5.2 and spoofing `device-id` to `0x73BF`.

-Note: Some Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out.
+Note: Most Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out.

 Needed kexts: